First Aid at Work Requalification Course

 If you already hold a First Aid at Work certificate that is in date and wish to revalidate it, you can choose to attend a 2 day (12 hour) First Aid at Work Requalification course.
 This course will refresh your skills and update you with any changes that have taken place since your last training course.

-Our certificates are issued by our OfQual approved awarding organisation Association of First Aid Qualifications (AoFAQ).
-The AoFAQ undertake the due diligence checks required by the Health and Safety Executive so you can be assured of a quality training course.
+Our certificates are issued by our OfQual approved awarding organisation QNUK Ltd. The QNUK Ltd undertake the due diligence checks required by the Health and Safety Executive so you can be assured of a quality training course.

 Important Revalidation Information